brizer/http-mocker/readme.md

 It has the following functions:

-1. Mock the mapping relationship through the httpmock field in the configuration file `.httpmockrc` or `package.json` file;
+1. Mock the mapping relationship through the httpmock field in the configuration file `.httpmockrc.json` or `package.json` file;

 2. Support [mockjs](https://www.npmjs.com/package/mockjs) syntax, flexible configuration of dynamic mocker.